SadiePi/Codemon/ARCEUS.md

 This script will always create (and more importantly bulldoze) the following files:

 - `loader.ts` - a special file whose default export collects entries for the Codex.
 It has a few functions, but the only one you need to know is `.register`, which provides placeholder constants for the Codex to point to, allowing circular references between entries. **It takes two functions as parameters: the first takes in the placeholder Codex and returns the new entry, and the optional second takes in the completed Codex and runs any additional setup code, such as adding your types as weaknesses of types imported from another Codex.** The register function itself returns the placeholder entry that will eventually be populated with the defined entry.
-- `mod.ts` (or what you chose to call it) - the main file of the Codex.
+- `mod.ts` (or what you chose to call it) - the main entry point of the Codex.
 It imports the Codex entries and the loader, and then fully populates all the entries in the Codex.
 It default exports the final Codex.

 Depending on the format you chose, it will also create the following files: